camappel/RTides/README.md

 - The Portsmouth dataset uses Admiralty Chart Datum (ACD), which is approximately the Lowest Astronomical Tide and is 2.73 m below the UK national height reference ODN (≈ mean sea level).
+- The NOAA station uses Mean Lower-Low Water (MLLW) as its zero:
+  - "The average of the lower low water height of each tidal day observed over the National Tidal Datum Epoch"
-- The NOAA station uses Mean Lower-Low Water (MLLW) as its zero, with Mean Sea Level (MSL) at this location being 1.06 m above MLLW.
+  - Mean Sea Level (MSL) at this location is 1.06 m above MLLW.

 To make the two records directly comparable, both time series should be transformed to a common vertical datum, typically Mean Sea Level (MSL).